jadeforrest/blog/content/posts/2023-06-22--fast-agile/index.md

 FAST is new, so there isn’t a ton of evidence right now about whether FAST teams operate as effectively as conventional agile teams.
 But I suspect the answer to that question is yes.
 I have a couple of reasons to believe that.
 First of all, [Jim Shore](https://www.jamesshore.com/)’s preliminary experience with it [was quite positive](https://www.youtube.com/watch?v=WbPLjuvyCUA), and he’s someone I trust.

 A second reason I am bullish on FAST is that I’ve had some experience with large groups of people doing self-organization.
 And I was surprised at how well it worked.
+And I have some experience with FAST, and found it to be an effective approach, though I didn't do it in a large Collective.

 In small companies, of course, you see a lot of self-organization.
 But as companies grow, you standardize things and remove self-organization except _within_ teams.
 However, one of the most interesting experiments I’ve been a part of was a large-scale self-organization event at New Relic.
 We redesigned all of our teams, and asked everyone in fifty software teams to select which team they wanted to be a part of.
 We had constraints on the skills needed for each team, and had defined what everyone needed to own.
 It ended up being way more successful than anybody anticipated, even us organizers.